February 15, 2023

 One of SKALE’s main advantages over other blockchains is its zero gas fee architecture.
 On SKALE chains, end users NEVER have to pay for their transactions, resulting in zero gas fees.
 This works because the validators are compensated (paid) by the dApps themselves, rather than by the users.
 SKALE does have a FREE gas token called sFuel, which is used to prevent spam attacks.
 Developers don't need to worry about their usage being inhibited by high transaction costs.

-SKALE is an Ethereum native, modular blockchain network composed of high-throughput, low-latency blockchains that are optimized for Web3 user experience.
+SKALE is the world's fastest blockchain, designed for fast, secure, user-centric Ethereum scaling.
 SKALE chains offer zero gas fees to end-users and have advanced features such as on-chain file storage, interchain messaging, zero-cost minting, ML/AI smart contracts, and enhanced security features.

 The SKALE network enables developers to deploy their own EVM blockchain in minutes without sacrificing speed, security, or decentralization.
 Welcome to the SKALEverse.